concurlabs/CXDurationPicker/README.md

 ## Usage
 ###Grid Color
 Every calendar month shows a grid to delineate days.
 This can be changed via the `CXDurationPickerView` `gridColor` property.
+If no color is set the grid will default to `grayColor`.

 ## Collaboration
 If you have any feature requests/bugfixes etc. feel free to help out and send a pull request, or create a new issue.